vliz-be-opsci/dmbon-assistant/README.md

 DMBON-assistant aims to alleviate this issue by assisting its users in providing the sufficient metadata that is needed to correctly interpret the data.

 ##### Why open source?
+We are a small team and can only do so much.
+Furthermore, we also cannot discover and fix all bugs and we can never cover all potential use cases and develop features for them.
+We are additionally huge advocates for open science and thus open source projects, such as this one.
-As each use case requires specific actions, we lay our trust with the community to further extend DMBON-assistant's functionality with an open source mentality.
+Therefore, we lay our hopes and trust with you, the community, to improve and further extend DMBON-assistant's functionality.
-We welcome any and all suggestions, feedback, bug reports and general discussion on DMBON-assistant.
+We welcome any and all suggestions, feedback, bug reports and general discussion on DMBON-assistant. \
-Please find the section on [contributing](#contributing) below!
+If you are interested, please find the section on [contributing](#contributing) below!

 ---
 [//]: <> (PROVIDE A GENERAL OVERVIEW OF HOW THE TOOL FUNCTION)